fulcrumapp/fulcrum-python/README.md

         }
     }

-#### Delete a Form
+Delete a Form:

-    from fulcrum import Fulcrum
-    fulcrum = Fulcrum(key='super-secret-key')
     fulcrum.form.delete('5b656cd8-f3ef-43e9-8d22-84d015052778')

-Returns `None` on success and raises `fulcrum.exceptions.NotFoundException` if the API returns a 404 (no form found)
+Delete returns `None` on success and raises `fulcrum.exceptions.NotFoundException` if the API returns a 404 (no form found).

-#### Update a Form
+Update a Form:

-    from fulcrum import Fulcrum
-    fulcrum = Fulcrum(key='super-secret-key')
     form = fulcrum.form.find('0552ca09-c521-4e48-b46c-9114e866ce06')
     form['form']['name'] = 'A better name for this form' new_form = fulcrum.form.update('0552ca09-c521-4e48-b46c-9114e866ce06', form)

-Returns a dict containing the updated form and raises `fulcrum.exceptions.NotFoundException` if the API returns a 404 (no form found)
+Update returns a dict containing the updated form and raises `fulcrum.exceptions.NotFoundException` if the API returns a 404 (no form found).

 ### Records

-#### Get All Records
+Get All Records

     from fulcrum import Fulcrum
     fulcrum = Fulcrum(key='super-secret-key')
     records = fulcrum.record.all()

-Returns a dict containing forms and pagination info - In this case we're returning records from all forms, probably not something you'd want to do
+All returns a dict containing forms and pagination info.
+In this case we're returning records from all forms, probably not something you'd want to do.

     {
         'per_page': 20000,